No-Contact Order and Protection Order Violations

-Anyone, regardless of their criminal history, can be hit with a protection order or no contact order.
-However, if you are convicted of violating your PO or NCO, it will go on your permanent criminal record.
-At the Spokane Law Offices of Christian J. Phelps, we protect the rights of people accused of a restraining order violation.
+Anyone, regardless of their criminal history, can be hit with a protection order or no-contact order.
+However, if you are convicted of violating your PO or NCO, the conviction will go on your permanent criminal record.
+At the Spokane Law Offices of Christian J. Phelps, we protect the rights of people accused of restraining order violations.
 We understand you have your own side of the story, and we will help you tell it to the proper authorities without risking further incrimination.

-When it comes to no contact orders and protection orders, the law is very cut and dry.
+In Washington, when it comes to no-contact orders and protection orders, the law is very cut and dry.
 If a restraining order of any type has been issued against you and is still in effect, you must abide by it, regardless of your current personal relationship with the person who called for the initial order.

 - Domestic Violence Charges

 - Separate Provisions of a Divorce

 Depending on the specifics of your order, you could be arrested for any number of violations, including being at home, in the car or on the street with the person who is protected by the order.
 In fact, even if you have the consent of the person who took the order, it is still considered a crime to be in their presence.